 Assuming the above does not resolve the problem, you will need to restore or rebuild your catalog.
-Note, if it is a matter of some inconsistencies in the Bacula tables rather than a broken database, then running dbcheck might help, but you will need to ensure that your database indexes are properly setup.
+Note, if it is a matter of some inconsistencies in the Bacula tables rather than a broken database, then running the dbcheck command (command 1.12 on page 16) 1 might help, but you will need to ensure that your database indexes are properly setup.
 Please see the Database Performance Issues sections of this manual for more details.